prakharn22/RunwayIQ/README.md

 ## The Problem

-First-year hostel students in Indian colleges receive a fixed monthly allowance — typically ₹3,000 to ₹8,000.
+First-year hostel students in Indian colleges receive a fixed monthly allowance: typically ₹3,000 to ₹8,000.
 Their spending is dominated by daily micro-transactions (chai, autos, canteen, prints) that are individually trivial but collectively devastating.

 By the third or fourth week, many students face a predictable crisis: money runs out before the next transfer.
 The problem isn't that they don't track expenses — it's that no tool answers the only question that matters: **how many days can I survive on what I have left?**